On the Poisson Follower Model: Introduction

 If the initial opinions form a random point process, the directed graph is generated over a random point set, and is hence a random graph.
 In several parts of this work, we will restrict ourselves to the case where the points of the initial configuration are sampled according to a stationary Poisson point process over $\mathbb{R}^d$.
 This choice is dictated by tractability reasons (other initial conditions will be considered in future steps).
 For instance, in this Poisson case, the follower/leader random graph is called the \textit{Poisson Nearest Neighbor graph} and parties are called \textit{Poisson descending trees}.
 They have been studied extensively \cite{nearest_neigh,haenggi}.
 An example of such a tree is depicted in Figure \ref{fig:example} for $d=2$.

 The initial random graph evolves over time based on the prescribed dynamics.
-More precisely, given an initial point process, at the first time step of the dynamics, each agent's opinion moves halfway to that of its leader.
+More precisely, given an initial point process, at the first time step of the dynamics, each agent's opinion moves halfway to that of its leader, which will be shown to be uniquely defined in the Poisson model.
 This gives a second point process on which a new follower/leader directed graph is defined.
 The dynamics is then applied to this new graph, which defines a third point process, and so on.
 The \textit{Poisson Follower Point Process of order $n$} is the point process obtained at the $n^{th}$ iteration of this dynamics when starting from a Poisson Point Process.
 At the $n^{th}$ iteration, the agents or points are the vertices of a graph that will be referred to as the \textit{Poisson Follower graph of order $n$}.
-As we will see, a given agent may follow different leaders at different times, the structure of the Poisson follower graph changes with $n$.
+As we will see, interestingly a given agent may follow different leaders at different times, i.e., the structure of the Poisson follower graph changes with $n$.

-This dynamics can be seen as a variant of the Hegselmann-Krause dynamics \cite{hegsel_krause_2002}.
+This dynamics can be seen defined in contrast to the Hegselmann-Krause dynamics \cite{hegsel_krause_2002}.
 The main difference is that opinion updates consist in averaging each opinion with that of its leader (in contrast to averaging each opinion over the set of opinions in a ball around it as in the Hegselmann-Krause dynamics).
 Also, the dynamics is extended to a particle system setting \cite{liggett_particle_systems}, namely to a stationary point process of $\mathbb R^d$ (in contrast to the Hegselmann-Krause dynamics which is only discussed on compact domains so far).
-The Hegselmann-Krause model has been studied extensively in the literature \cite{literature_hk1,literature_hk2, literature_hk3, literature_hk4}, with still many interesting problems to solve.
-This model is just one among the large class of opinion dynamics models.
-Other examples of models can be found in, e.g., \cite{Proskurnikov_2018, other_model1, other_model2, haensch_geospatial, other_model3}.
-A survey on opinion dynamics can be found in \cite{Mastroeni_2019,survey_general}.

 One of the surprising facts is that this simple dynamics, purely determined by the relative positions of agents, leads to a large collection of phenomena to which one can associate natural names in view of what is observed in social networks.
 Here are some instances of the phenomena observed in this dynamics in the Poisson case and that are discussed in detail in Section \ref{definitions}: